National Student Volunteer Week (NSVW) is an opportunity to acknowledge the impact that student volunteers make through volunteering.

-- Supporting stronger relationships between the education and non-profit sectors
+- Strengthen relationships between the education, youth and non-profit sectors

-Volunteering Queensland is proud to manage National Student Volunteer Week in collaboration with Volunteering Australia and all State and Territory peak volunteering bodies.
+Volunteering Queensland is proud to lead National Student Volunteer Week in collaboration with Volunteering Australia and all State and Territory peak volunteering bodies.

-The Australian NSVW concept resulted from Volunteering Queensland's university roundtable which brought together key academics, researchers and community engagement managers from universities across Queensland; including Bond University, CQ University, Griffith University, Queensland University of Technology, and University of Queensland.
+The Australian NSVW concept was borne at Volunteering Queensland's university roundtable which brought together key academics, researchers and community engagement managers from universities across Queensland.
+Universities involved included Bond University, CQ University, Griffith University, Queensland University of Technology, and University of Queensland.